jackamrl/jackamrl/README.md

 <img src="https://profile-counter.glitch.me/jackaamrl/count.svg" />
 **jackamrl/jackamrl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-###- 🔭 I’m currently working on MAchine learning with Python
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->